 Please feel free to contact the OSVW Co-Chairs for more information:

-- Paul Chang (National Oceanic and Atmospheric Administration, NOAA)
+- Paul Chang (National Oceanic and Atmospheric Administration, NOAA, USA)

 - Rashmi Sharma (Indian Space Research Organisation, ISRO)